-Little penguin research on Phillip Island has been ongoing for over 45 years – one of the longest continuous seabird studies in the world.
-As penguins spend 80% of their time at sea but have to return to land to breed, our penguin research projects include studies on land and at sea.
+Phillip Island Nature Parks has a world-class penguin research centre offering an outstanding environment for scientific investigation.
+Research plays an important role in protecting the little penguin population on Phillip Island for over 50 years.
+As penguins spend 80% of their time at sea but have to return to land to breed, our penguin research includes studies on land and at sea.

 Research at sea

 A challenge for little penguin conservation and management is to understand where penguins spend most of their time – the sea – and potential threats in the ocean environment.

 During the penguin breeding season, Phillip Island Nature Parks’ researchers track little penguins to find out where they are fishing.
 The satellite tracking showed that most of Phillip Island’s little penguins fed within 50 kilometres of the Phillip Island colony.
 Some penguins over winter have been tracked heading west towards Portland in Victoria or into Port Phillip Bay near Melbourne city.

 Finding the feeding hotspots of Little penguins - ARC* project

 Penguins are top predators that are sensitive to ecosystem variations that could result from environmental changes.
 This research aims to provide fine-scale data to monitor marine prey abundance in relation to environmental changes and is an important step to monitor the future of Little Penguins in the rapidly changing marine system of south-eastern Australia.